vhvb1989/azure-sdk-for-js/sdk/identity/identity-brokered-auth/review/identity-brokered-auth.api.md

 import { IdentityPlugin } from '@azure/identity';

-// @public (undocumented)
+// @public
-export const cachePersistencePlugin: IdentityPlugin;
+export const nativeBrokerPlugin: IdentityPlugin;

 // (No @packageDocumentation comment for this package)